floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

-I haven't figured out why yet, but it's not the most obvious candidate (range and overflow checks) since ReleaseSafe performance is nearly identical with ReleaseFast (interestingly ReleaseSmall is the slowest Release build config, it's about 40% slower than both ReleaseFast and ReleaseSmall).
+I haven't figured out why yet, but it's not the most obvious candidate (range and overflow checks) since ReleaseSafe performance is nearly identical with ReleaseFast (interestingly ReleaseSmall is the slowest Release build config, it's about 40% slower than both ReleaseFast and ReleaseSafe).

 One important difference between my C and Zig code is that in C I'm using tons of small preprocessor macros to make bit twiddling expressions more readable.